 Just as the leaves are starting to fall, the balloons begin to rise.
 Right at the beginning of fall, dozens of hot air balloons take to the skies in an impressive aerial display of gently drifting aerostats.
 The spectacle is an opportunity for onlookers to delight in a sky full of hot air balloons.
 Some balloons may allow passengers, but these are available on a first-come, first-served basis with no guarantees.
-Look to the skies in the morning on September 16–17 to take in the display.
-Balloons launch at 8 a.m., peacefully drifting about for as long as they wish.
+Look to the skies in the morning in early September to take in the display.
+Balloons launch at 8 AM, peacefully drifting about for as long as they wish.
 There is no set end time for each day’s ballooning.

 Families are invited to get in on the fun and do a bit of trick-or-treating for themselves.
-Businesses often host activities or games in addition to the trick-or-treating during the afternoon, which is followed by the official Howl-O-Ween parade of dogs at 5 p.m.
+Businesses often host activities or games in addition to the trick-or-treating during the afternoon, which is followed by the official Howl-O-Ween parade of dogs at 5 PM.

 Odyssey Dance Theatre’s Thriller

 During this slower season, many restaurants run great bargains, including 2-for-1 deals, kids eat free options, and more.
 Visiting restaurant websites and scouring the Park Record deals are your best bets to find seasonal dining deals.
 Other restaurants change up their seasonal offerings as the leaves begin to turn.
 Tupelo, Handle, and Vessel Kitchen are all notable examples.

-Local merchants, farmers, and more offer their wares in the cooling afternoon well into October, which is a perfect time to grab some corn, squash, or other seasonal goodies to make into a delicious family dinner.
-Enjoy the fruits (and veggies) of the fall harvest around your own dining table, or the one located in your vacation rental, for some wholesome family food and fun.
+Local merchants, farmers, and more offer their wares in the cool afternoon well into October.
+It’s a perfect time to grab some corn, squash, or other seasonal goodies for a delicious family dinner.
+Enjoy the fruits (and veggies) of the fall harvest around your own dining table, or the one located in your Park City vacation rental, for some wholesome family food and fun.

-A sampling of scarecrows on display.
+A sampling of scarecrows on display // Image Credit: McPolin Farm

 Nature itself puts on a dazzling display each autumn.
 Park City is blessed with a spectacular array of gorgeous colors as the leaves turn and fall.
 The weather is also cooling down from the sometimes oppressive heat of summer.
 That makes fall the perfect time to enjoy a hike with your family.
 Whether you are all seasoned trailblazers seeking a challenge, or relative tenderfoot looking for a more sedate walkabout, there is a perfect trail for you in Park City.
 Visit the Mountain Trails Foundation website for a few top suggestions to get you started on your quest for the perfect Park City vista.